Vasi012/ELITE-Luxury-Cars/README.md

-4. In the centre of logos will be found a button for qucik access to the *Book a test drive* page.
+4. In the centre of logos will be found a button for quick access to the *Book a test drive* page.

 5. Where the customer is required to fill up a form where is asked for some basic details.